NPC-Worldwide/npc-studio/README.md

 ---

-NPC Studio is an AI-powered IDE that combines chat, code editing, document viewing, web browsing, and data exploration into a single tiled workspace.
-Work with multiple AI models, manage agent personas, and build custom workflows with Jinxs.
+NPC Studio combines chat, code, documents, web browsing, multi-media management, and much more into a  tiled workspace desktop environment with smart context and composable automations.

 ### Highlights